Liancourt Rocks dispute: Second US bombing incident over Liancourt Rocks raises doubts

-US role in Japan's sovereignty over Liancourt Rocks
+US documents regarding Liancourt Rocks, 1953–1960

 On December 9, 1953, the US Secretary of State John Foster Dulles cabled the American Embassy in Tokyo:

 US view re Takeshima is simply that of one of many signatories to the treaty.
 The U.S. is not obligated to 'protect Japan' from Korean "pretensions" to Dokdo, and that such an idea cannot ... be considered as a legitimate claim for US action under the U.S.-Japan security treaty.

 In 1954, James Van Fleet, a US special mission ambassador, submitted a secret report to U.S. President Dwight D. Eisenhower after a round of visits to South Korea, Japan, Taiwan, and the Philippines.
 The Report of Van Fleet mission to the Far East summarised:

 [T]he United States concluded that they remained under Japanese sovereignty and the Island was not included among the Islands that Japan released from its ownership under the Peace Treaty ...
 Though the United States considers that the islands are Japanese territory, we have declined to interfere in the dispute.

 On April 27, 1960, immediately after the resignation of Syngman Rhee, U.S. Ambassador to Japan Douglas MacArthur II sent a telegram to J. Graham Parsons, Assistant Secretary of State for East Asian and Pacific Affairs.
 In it, he said:

 Rhee regime also seized by force and is holding illegally Takeshima Island which has always been considered as Japanese territory.
 This is very serious and permanent irritant in Japan-ROK relations and there can be no over-all ROK-Japan settlement until this Japanese island is returned to Japan.
 Therefore we should also press new ROK regime to return Takeshima to Japan.